SpeedyCodes/RenderBender/README.md

 ## Miscellaneous
 - During early development, [this](https://www.youtube.com/watch?v=wiX5LmdD5yk) tutorial by GuidedHacking on YouTube was of great help.
-- If you encounter any bugs or have a suggestion, please contact us in the [Minecraft RTX discord server](https://discord.gg/R56qgBBA9D)  or write an issue.
+- If you encounter any bugs or have a suggestion, please contact us in the [Minecraft RTX discord server](https://discord.gg/R56qgBBA9D)  or write an issue. _Please first see the note about the state of the project above_

 **THIS IS NOT AN OFFICIAL MINECRAFT PRODUCT.
 IT IS NOT APPROVED BY OR ASSOCIATED WITH MOJANG.**